🍽️ Fats Guide

 Low

-Extra virgin olive oil (EVOO) is considered one of the safest fats for those with histamine intolerance.
-It is naturally Score 0 because it contains no histamine and no biogenic amines.
-More importantly, high-quality olive oil is rich in polyphenols (like oleocanthal), which act as natural anti-inflammatories that can help stabilize mast cells.
-Some studies even suggest that certain compounds in olive oil may slightly support the activity of the DAO enzyme.
+Extra virgin olive oil (EVOO) is generally considered one of the safer fats for those with histamine intolerance.
+It is naturally low-risk because it contains no histamine and no biogenic amines.
+More importantly, high-quality olive oil is rich in polyphenols, such as oleocanthal, which act as natural anti-inflammatories that may help stabilize mast cells.
+Some studies even suggest that certain compounds in olive oil, like hydroxytyrosol, may help support the activity of the DAO enzyme.

 The primary consideration is not histamine, but salicylates.
 Olive oil is naturally high in these plant-based chemicals.
-For the majority of people, this is not an issue, but for a specific subgroup with salicylate sensitivity, even a high-quality oil can trigger symptoms that mimic a histamine reaction (such as hives or sinus congestion).
-Additionally, the quality and storage are vital: rancid oil undergoes oxidation, creating free radicals that irritate the gut lining and increase the overall inflammatory bucket.
+For the majority of people, this is not an issue, but for a specific subgroup with salicylate sensitivity, even a high-quality oil can trigger symptoms that resemble a histamine reaction, such as hives or sinus congestion.
+Additionally, quality and storage are important: rancid oil undergoes oxidation, creating free radicals that may irritate the gut lining and add to the overall inflammatory load.

 Does preparation change the risk?

 The quality, freshness, and any added ingredients are the most relevant factors when choosing olive oil.
-Infusions and rancidity are the main risks for sensitive individuals.
+Infusions and rancidity are the main considerations for sensitive individuals.

 FormRisk LevelNotes

-Extra virgin (EVOO)LowThe safest form; highest in protective polyphenols
+Extra virgin (EVOO)LowGenerally the safest form; highest in protective polyphenols

 Refined olive oilLow-ModerateFewer nutrients and polyphenols; lower anti-inflammatory benefit

-Infused oils (garlic/chili)Higher riskInfusions with garlic or hot peppers add high FODMAPs or irritants
+Infused oils (garlic/chili)HighInfusions with garlic or hot peppers add higher FODMAPs or irritants

-Rancid / Old oilModerateOxidized fats cause systemic inflammation; check best-by dates
+Rancid / Old oilModerateOxidized fats may contribute to inflammation; check best-by dates

-Olive oil blendsModerateOften mixed with high-linoleic seed oils which are more pro-inflammatory
+Olive oil blendsModerateOften mixed with high-linoleic seed oils, which tend to be more pro-inflammatory

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.